 Thanks for visiting my site!
 You'll find me at Oberlin College, where I am currently the Robert S. Danforth Professor of History, Professor of Africana Studies and Comparative American Studies and Chair of the History Department at Oberlin College.
 A graduate of Yale (BA, 1990) and Stanford (PhD, 1996), she teaches, researches, and writes about 20th--and now 21st century--American race relations.
 Her disparate body of work explores racial attitudes and race relations in the post-World War II United States, the black freedom struggle, historical memory, and the challenges of writing about the recent past.
 She is the author or editor of four books: Race Mixing: Black-White Marriage in Postwar America (Harvard University Press, 2003); The Civil Rights Movement in American Memory (co-edited with Leigh Raiford, University of Georgia Press, 2006); Doing Recent History: On Privacy, Copyright, Video Games, Institutional Review Boards, Activist Scholarship, and History that Talks Back (co-edited with Claire Potter, University of Georgia Press, 2012); and Racial Reckoning: Prosecuting America's Civil Rights Murders (Harvard University Press, 2014).
-Her newest co-edited collection, Historians on Hamilton: How a Blockbuster Musical is Restaging America's Past, will be published by Rutgers University Press in 2018.
+Her newest book, the co-edited collection, Historians on Hamilton: How a Blockbuster Musical is Restaging America's Past, was published by Rutgers University Press in May 2018.